owersbrett/InitialGitRepository/README.md

 # Git Definitions

-## git init - initialize an empty repository
+## git init - initialize an empty repository, required only once per repository

-## git add <file name> - moves a modified file to the staging area
+## git add <file name> - moves a modified file to the staging area, this happens after editting file in nano

-## git commit -m "<message>" - moves staged files to the Git Directory and labels them with the commit with a message for other developers
+## git commit -m "<message>" - moves staged files to the Git Directory and labels them with the commit with a message for other developers, this happens after adding file to stage

 ## git status -> shows status of files